Two children sitting on ground reading a book in watercolors

 Two mallards flying over a city park in Make Way for Ducklings

 This classic will always hold a corner of my heart.
 And while many new books truly deserve their spotlight, I hope we don’t push this one away.
-Let’s just lovingly slide it back on the shelf for now—and pull it down sometimes, to smile and remember how much illustrations in children's books matter!
+Let’s just lovingly slide it back on the shelf for now—and pull it down sometimes, to smile and remember how much illustrations in books matter.
+Wishing you beautiful picture book illustrations in your future!

 Written by Laura Lowe

-Laura is a professional educator with degrees in Environmental Science and Education, with decades of experience working with children and the environment.
-She’s also an avid crafter, lover of storytelling and books, novice hobby farmer, mom to three daughters and six grandchildren under the age of seven.
-She enjoys every second she can spending time with her husband, children and grandchildren.
+Laura is a professional educator with decades of experience working with children and the environment.
+She’s also an avid crafter, lover of storytelling and books, novice hobby farmer, mom to three daughters and six grandchildren.

 Back to blog